Michael Poole

 Each of the three primary exit strategies offers different pathways for business owners.
 Understanding these options can help you make a more informed decision that aligns with your goals.

-1. Strategic Buyer: Ideal for Maximum Liquidity and Quick Exit
+1. Strategic Buyers: Maximize Liquidity and Achieve a Quick Exit

 Buyers